tyleryouk/00os-origin/00reaper/00reaper-brain.md

 - **Any update to one master workflow file must trigger a review and update of the others to maintain alignment.**
 - **No ambiguity or drift is permitted between these files.**

+## System Rationale & Philosophy
+- For the rationale and design philosophy behind 00OS and Cursor rules, see [context/why-00os-and-cursor-rules.md].
+- 00reaper reads this file on every reaper-init to maintain alignment with the system's design philosophy.

 ## References
 - [README.md](README.md)
 - [user-rules-00reaper.md](user-rules-00reaper.md)